amitaiassaf/B-cell-Immunodominance-Hierarchies/README.md

 ![](/Images/NP_1.jpg)

-and computed the on rate
+We computed the on rate of the first antibody arm and the second antibody.

 Immunodominance is the immunological phenomenon in which immune responses are mounted against only a few of the antigenic